Self guided hut to hut trekking tour in the highest mountains of Czechia with 2 overnights in traditional mountain huts

 - Parking fee in the public parking area in Špindlerův Mlýn

-- Luggage storage ( included in the package price if extra night prior and/or after the tour is booked along with the package)
+- Luggage storage ( included in the package price if extra night prior to the tour is booked)

 Mountain cottage Martinovka is located on the border ridge of the Giant Mountains at an altitude of 1288 meters.there are 12 rooms with a total capacity of 42 beds, from double to five-bed.
 Each of all modest but cozy rooms has its own bathroom with sink, shower and toilet.
 The restaurant premises are fully covered by a high-speed WiFi signal.